-.2 Vessel speed, engine power and engine speed are to be recorded and thus, the tested propulsion configuration reported.
-Steady state forward motion is to be achieved by the time the ship enters COMEX and is to be maintained until FINEX.
+.2 Vessel speed through water (STW), engine power and engine speed are to be recorded and thus, the tested propulsion configuration reported.
+Heading [degrees] and ship aspect (port/starboard) when passing the hydrophone(s) should be documented for each passage.
+Steady state forward motion is to be achieved during each run.
 This includes no rudder adjustments, no engine load/ speed changes, no pitch changes for CPPs), no genset change etc.